Kenneth H. Merten

-Kenneth H. Merten (born 1961) is an American diplomat who is the United States ambassador-designate to Bulgaria.
+Kenneth H. Merten (born 1961) is an American diplomat.
 Merten has served in various positions in the Department of State beginning in 1987, most notably as ambassador to Haiti from 2009 to 2012, ambassador to Croatia from 2012 to 2015, and special coordinator for Haiti from 2015 to 2017.
+From 2023 to 2025 was United States ambassador to Bulgaria.

 Early life

 Merten was born in St. Louis, Missouri, but moved to Hudson, Ohio when he was twelve, and considers Hudson his home.

 He attended Hudson Junior High School and the Walsh Jesuit High School and credits a history teacher named Mark Massa with being influential in his choice of career.
 Merten graduated from Walsh Jesuit in 1979, and went to Miami University, where he graduated from in 1983 with a BA in diplomacy and foreign affairs.
 He has also studied at Aix-Marseille University, the University of Graz and the American University.